mskec/cookbook.mskec.com/recipes/pizza-dough.md

 * loosely mix with fingertips or with a spoon (just to incorporate everything)
 * let it rest for 30 mins
 * kneed for 15 mins
-* shape into a ball
+* shape into a big ball

 ### Bulk proofing
 * coat your container with olive oil